kris0108/MoviesApp/README.md

 Additional features:
 1. Supported backward compatibility up to API 21
-2. Added SearchView in the home
+2. Added SearchView in the home page
 3. Provided cache mechanism using Interceptor